Hyundai Kona problems

 Is an extended warranty worth it on a 2023 Hyundai Kona?

 Math is straightforward: a quality service contract runs $1,800–3,500 over 3 years.
 With 61 complaints on file and the costliest repair averaging $850, one major failure more than pays for it.
-The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans aren't always better value.
+The catch is reading the contract — many providers exclude wear items and require pre-authorization, so cheaper plans are not always better value.